anonymous-nips2021/ASRGLUE/README.md

 We provide an example in examples/ssb_2

 ----
-### Our kaldi based Online ASR server
+### ASR server
+Currently you can use google Speech-to-text API to reproduce our google ASR results:
+Note that your need to set up the google API account first to use the script
 ```
-Will be provided at the end of October 2021
+python recg_google.py wav.scp
 ```

+We will provided our kaldi based online server  at the end of October 2021

 ----
 ### ASR-Robust NLU